waggle-sensor/summer2017/Zeeshan_Nadir/readme.md

 The green boxes represent different cells in which we have divided our image into.
 In this particular example, we are using the most popular 8x8 cells.
 The blue box represents a block.
 In this particular example, we have chosen a block size of 4x4 cells.
 An example of computed features of a single 8x8 cell is shown below.
 ![picture4](https://user-images.githubusercontent.com/29146711/29377824-9b7da4d6-8282-11e7-8209-938c5d1bc028.png)
+The matrix on the left hand side represents the direction of the gradient and the matrix on the right hand side represents the corresponding magnitude.
+In order to get the histogram, we divide the angles in a set number of bins.
+For example, in the given example, we use 9 bins and each magnitude gradient is assigned to a bin or two based upon their angle.
+More details about this can be found [here](http://www.learnopencv.com/histogram-of-oriented-gradients/).

 ## Pedestrian Tracking using Kalman Filter and KLT Tracker